 Wexner Israel Fellowship

-Leadership development for mid-career and senior leaders in Israel's public sector
+Leadership development for leaders in Israel's public sector

 The goal of the Wexner Israel Fellowship is to provide Israel’s next generation of public leaders with superlative training in public management and leadership development, thus enhancing the quality of democracy and the institutional vitality of Israel’s public sector.